Skip to content

 Code used for this analysis is here.

-Since there are 24 months total history in this scenario:
+Since there are 24 months of total history in this scenario:

-• Train a model on the first 12 months
+• Train some parametric models on the first 12 months

-• Test the model against actual between 13 and 24 months
+• Test the models against actual survival between 13 and 24 months and choose the best fit

-• Refit the chosen best fit model on the full 24 months of available data and then Predict out to 36 months
+• Predict out to 36 months after refitting the best fit model on the full 24 months of available data

 The models were only trained on 12 months of data, so everything after 12 months on the light blue curves is extrapolated and can be compared to the actual dark blue line.